 Business Credit Cards might be a good option if…

-- You have a good credit history so you can access business credit cards with favorable interest rates and larger limits.
+- You have a good credit history so you can access credit cards with favorable interest rates and larger limits.

 - The working capital needs are relatively modest.

 The funding can be used alongside other funding options, therefore, part of a wider fundraising process.
 It’s a suitable form of funding for budding restaurant owners.

 There are a number of providers of these loans on behalf of the government, one example is a provider called Street Loans, and you can read more about how to process loans here.